|

 Culpeper (1616-1654) was an English botanist, herbalist, physician and

-knowledge.
-Among the recommendations in Complete Herbal, he suggests sage
+Complete Herbal he suggests sage

 plant remedies Culpepper suggested for palsy and trembling were